Main navigation | Main content

 Welcome and keynote speaker

 “Curiosity Drives Progress: From the Classroom to the Workplace,” featuring Jenna Ronquillo ('14 Materials Science and Engineering).
-Light breakfast and refreshments will be served.

 Department-hosted presentations—Choose one of the following: